Benga-boy/s-kids/README.md

 I deployed the site to heroku then shared it with the client, friends and family to get feedback.
 The feedback was very positive and helpful.

 Including -
-* The page wasnt scrolling to the top when they nagivated to a different page.I was able to solve this with the following code -
+* The page wasn't scrolling to the top when they nagivated to a different page.
+I was able to solve this with the following code -
 ```
 import {useEffect} from 'react'
 import {useLocation} from 'react-router-dom'